 Find out how to distinguish between a healthy passion and a problematic obsession.

 Does your child want to spend all of her time playing Minecraft or singing songs from Frozen?
 Parents frequently observe their kids becoming very involved in an interest, sometimes becoming an expert with seemingly endless knowledge about their favorite topics or activities.
-It is common to see a 4-year-old who appears to have a degree in paleontology because he knows so much about dinosaurs or an 11-year-old who must be planning on a career as a music critic because she is so up to date on the latest information about Taylor Swift.
+It is common to see a 4-year-old who appears to have a degree in paleontology because he knows so much about dinosaurs or an 11-year-old who must be planning on a career as a music critic because she is so up to date on the latest information about One Direction and Taylor Swift.

 Opportunity to learn and explore

 Many kids have particular areas of interest that keep their minds active and reflect a desire to learn more about something.
 Whether it be American Girl dolls, horses, video games, LEGO or sharks, there is ample opportunity for learning and exploration.
-When a kid’s passion is popular among their peers, it provides a chance to share experiences and interaction.
+When a kid’s passion is popular among her peers, it provides a chance to share experiences and interaction.
 It also allows a child to share an expertise that is often valued by peers or adults.

 Minecraft is a great example of an interest that is easy to overdo but also to share with others.
 Many parents are concerned that their child’s overzealous focus on Minecraft minimizes their interests in other activities.
 Their fascination with Minecraft can also have an impact on friendships, because Minecraft may become the primary topic they want to talk about.
 Fortunately, because Minecraft is so incredibly popular, your child is likely to have many friends to choose from who are involved in this relatively wholesome activity.